Notice of Pre-AIA or AIA Status

 However, it appears that each processing step is just applying the abstract idea to a general field of endeavor with additional elements.
 In addition, improvements to technology or technical field are not necessarily reflected in the claims.
 Thus, the claim does not integrate the judicial exception into a practical application, and the claim does not amount to significantly more than the judicial exception.

-However, as rejected as rejected under Claim Rejections - 35 USC § 101, when read individually and/or in combination as a whole, the claim does not provide improvements for the whole invention.
+However, as rejected as rejected under Claim Rejections - 35 USC § 101, when read individually and/or in combination as a whole, it appears that the claim does not provide improvements for the whole invention.
 Thus, the claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.

 It does not appear that the limitations clearly show e.g., improvements in computer technology and improvements to other technical fields.
 Rather, it appears that the improvements in Remarks are about just improving the abstract ideas of the independent claims.
 It doesn’t seem that the specification and/or the independent claims clearly show how the inventive concept of the claims enables improvements and how they are tied together.
 The applicant may need to amend the claims to show how the claim languages and improvements are tied together.